 Sniper in modern warfare is a valuable asset.
-All sides of the conflict saw the value in a sniper and no side has ever said that it is immoral or wrong in any way.
+All sides of the conflict saw the value in a sniper, and no side has ever said that it is immoral or wrong in any way.
 A sniper is very aware that if captured by the enemy that things will go well for him.

 Snipers through history

-I don’t know if it right to say a good sniper as the enemy certainly doesn’t see it that way, so I will say an experienced sniper.
-An experienced sniper, let’s say Sergeant York US Army during WWI always went for the last man in a string of marching soldiers, just as he went for the last goose as a gaggle was flying past to put on the table.
+I don’t know if it is right to say a good sniper as the enemy certainly doesn’t see it that way, so that I will say an experienced sniper.
+An experienced sniper, let’s say Sergeant York US Army during WWI, always went for the last man in a string of marching soldiers, just as he went for the last goose as a gaggle was flying past to put on the table.
 The others wouldn’t be aware as the action has taken place behind them.

 War took a move to the point of sheer chill when it found that an injured soldier took many more of the enemy out of the fight.
 It put a strain on resources and caused logistical problems behind the lines.
 So the clean kill of the sniper unless on an important target was becoming unsuccessful compared with anti-personnel mines and some improvised devices.

 The North Vietnamese treated all enemies the same.
-It did not matter to them that it was a sniper or an airman, they would be treated in the same brutal way.
+It did not matter to them that it was a sniper or an airman; they would be treated in the same brutal way.
 As for North Vietnamese snipers, I think they were dispatched impassionately as they had no intel that would be useful.
-Not necessarily an execution but more likely during the heat of a firefight as described in most dispatches.
+Not necessarily an execution, but more likely during the heat of a firefight as described in most dispatches.

 Role of the sniper in modern warfare

 More modern warfare continues the use of snipers but as part of a team of specialists.
-Mostly two trained snipers would set up one with his rifle and the other a spotter.
+Mostly two trained snipers would set up, one with his rifle and the other a spotter.
 They would be watching over another team of perhaps marines that were doing house to house.

-Chris Kyle US Navy Seal was one such sniper during the Iraq war.
+Chris Kyle, US Navy Seal, was one such sniper during the Iraq war.
 His role as the sniper in modern warfare was portrayed in the Hollywood-blockbuster American Sniper.
-Had he been captured then his fate would have been broadcast for the world to see.
+Had he been captured, then Chris Kyle would have broadcasted his fate for the world to see.
 Not because he was a sniper, but because he stopped Marines from being killed by taking out threats from huge distances and removed the carnage that was the Iraqi’s desire.
 He had a price on his head.

 A sniper has the ability to get up close and personal.
-Unlike most other soldiers the sniper sees the eyes of his target.
-Does he wonder what sort of husband the target is, whether he has children or but for circumstances out of his control is this normally a good man.
-If he allowed himself the luxury to wonder all the things you or I might consider he knows he cannot make the shot.
-Not because of sentiment but because he needs all his composure to aim small, shoot small.
+Unlike most other soldiers, the sniper sees the eyes of his target.
+Does he wonder what sort of husband the target is, whether he has children or but for circumstances out of his control, is this normally a good man?
+If he allowed himself the luxury to wonder all the things you or I might consider, he knows he cannot make the shot.
+Not because of sentiment, but because he needs all his composure to aim small, shoot small.

 That is why he has been selected for the task.
 A hitman for the Mafia will always clear his conscience by telling the victim that ‘it ain’t positional’ before shooting him behind the ear.
-It cannot be personal for a sniper because the mind has to be full of the precision needed.
+It cannot be personal for a sniper because the mind must be full of the precision needed.
 It is, however, personal for the comrades of the target.
 The stray bullet with his name on it didn’t happen… this shot was designed and not in the hands of the gods.